Service, Faith, and Higher Learning

-The PULSE Program for Service Learning at Boston College has been has been educating young men and women for over 40 years.
+The PULSE Program for Service Learning at Boston College has been educating young men and women for over 40 years.
 It has been highly regarded nationally for its model that integrates academic and service learning.
 The PULSE Program now enrolls over 400 students each semester in 34 courses and over 50 service agency placements per year.

 For more details about the PULSE Program, see the program's website.